programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 You will add the standard EventListener for responding to window size changes.
 If you try and make your browser window bigger now you will see that it is not changing the container size.
 Three.js uses window event listeners to detect user interactions with their browser.
 Here you will only listen for window resizing (```resize```), but in part 2 you will listen for mouse clicks (```click```) and drags (```dragstart``` and ```dragend```).
 Other possible input events include mouse movement (```mousemove```) and keys being pressed on the keyboard (```keyup``` and ```keydown```).
 The window event listeners have 2 arguments.
 The first identifies the input event (i.e. ```resize``` for resizing), and the second the function that will be called (run) if the event occurs.
 The standard window resize function code gets the new browser dimensions from the global object 'window' and updates the camera aspect and the dimensions of the picture the renderer is drawing.
 As 'window' is a global object, it is better to never call any of your variables 'window'.

-**Within** the init function definition **after** the following code.
+**Within** the init function definition **after** the following code:
 ```
 container.appendChild( renderer.domElement );
 ```
-You need to **add** the following code.
+You need to **add** the following code:
 ```
 // add listeners.
 These check for user interaction with the window and mouse clicks and call the given function.
 // listen for user browser window resizing and call the onWindowResize function that is defined below.
 window.addEventListener( 'resize', onWindowResize );
 ```
-**After** the init function definition, i.e. after the following code.
+**After** the init function definition, i.e. after the following code:
 ```
 window.addEventListener( 'resize', onWindowResize );
 }
 ```
-You need to **add** the following code.
+You need to **add** the following code:
 ```
 // called on resizing of window.
 Gets new browser window values and updates camera and renderer settings.
 Don't experiment with.
 function onWindowResize() {
  camera.aspect = window.innerWidth / window.innerHeight;
  camera.updateProjectionMatrix();
  renderer.setSize( window.innerWidth, window.innerHeight );
 }

 ```
 If you save the file and reload the browser, a browser window resize should now work.